Top Ten Travel Tips From Aviation Pros

 Here is another travel tip.
 Why not avoid almost all of the hassles of flying commercial, and fly private?

-Did you know you can access a private jet just about anywhere in the world, instantly and at competitive rates by using the all new XO, powered by JetSmarter App?
+Did you know you can access a private jet just about anywhere in the world, instantly and at competitive rates by using the all new XO, app?

-The acquisition of JetSmarter by Vista Global Holdings is now complete.
-The launch of XO marks the beginning of a new world for all private aviation customers.
+The launch of XO marks the beginning of a new world for all private aviation customers, with the new brand providing elevated services for on-demand private jet travel.

 If you would like more information about this post, or any of our programs, please feel free to contact our team at +1-888-80-FLY-XO or schedule a call.